For 30 years, North Idaho College Workforce Training Center has met the ever-evolving training needs of the region’s workforce.

-For more than 25 years, NIC Workforce Training Center (WTC) has offered learning opportunities that increase the economic self-sufficiency, business productivity, and quality of life of students and the community.
-Whether you want to advance your career, develop a new skill, or enrich your life, WTC has a program for you.
+Whether you want to advance your career, develop a skill, or begin a new career journey, NIC Workforce Training has a program for you.
 You can choose classroom, self-study, or online courses to fit your lifestyle.
-Classes are open to the public, generally without pre-admission, academic, or residential requirements.

 NIC Workforce Training Center also works closely with industry and business partners to develop high-demand training.
 WTC specializes in apprenticeships, health career training, professional development, transportation, and safety training, serving more than 5,000 students annually.